ipochi/k8s-practice-questions/practice-questions.md

 c.
 Update the Nginx version to the 1.9.1 in the previous deployment

 d.
 Check the history of the deployment to note the new entry

+## 19. Add liveness and readiness probe to kuard container

+    For liveness probe path used for health request is `/healthy` on port 8080 For readiness probe path used for ready request is `/ready` on port 8080
+    Image: gcr.io/kuar-demo/kuard-amd64:1